-A disjunctive normal form (DNF) is a canonical representation of Boolean functions which consists of a disjunction of conjunctions (or sum of products).
+A disjunctive normal form (DNF) is a canonical representation of Boolean functions, which consists of a disjunction of conjunctions.
 A disjunctive normal form is a useful representation of Boolean functions that has been used for many applications.
 For instance, a minimal DNF is needed for the identification of stable motifs~\cite{Zanudo:2015aa,yang18}.
-In this section we will use the canalizing layers format to obtain a disjunctive normal form expression for a nested canalizing function.
-In general, the Quine-McCluskey algorithm~\cite{Quine1952} can be used to find a disjunctive normal formal for any Boolean function.
+In this section we will use the canalizing layers to obtain a disjunctive normal form expression for a nested canalizing function.
+In general, the Quine-McCluskey algorithm~\cite{Quine1952} can be used to find a disjunctive normal form for any Boolean function.

 The following proposition is a special case of Theorem~\ref{thm:he} where we assume that the Boolean function is nested canalizing.

 \begin{proposition} Every nested canalizing function $f(x_1,\dots,x_n)$ can be uniquely written as